 50K, Overall cutoff- 10 hours

 Aid Station Info:

-Aid stations will be stocked with: water, ice, Gatorade, a variety of soda, fruit, boiled potatoes, tortillas w/ Nutella, PB&J, turkey sandwiches, dill pickles, chips, Ensure (or similar drink), hard candies, granola bars, fig newtons, anti chafing agent, sunscreen, first aid supplies.
+Aid stations will be stocked with: water, an electrolyte, fresh cut fruit, several salty items and several sweet items, and soda.
+Aid stations later in the race will also have real food that may include boiled potatoes, tortillas w/ Nutella, PB&J, turkey sandwiches, dill pickles, chips, a variety of candies, anti chafing agent, sunscreen, first aid supplies.
 We will have a limited supply of gels, salt caps, and electrolyte caps.

 Pacers & Crew:

 For 100 milers pacers start at Grafton, for 100K pacers start at second pass through Dalton Wash or Virgin Desert.

 Click here for driving directions to Grafton Mesa Aid Station (Road between Rockville and Grafton Mesa is usually in horrible condition.
 Unless you have experience driving on extreme rutted roads and have high clearance/4wd if you drive it we suggest avoiding it).
 Otherwise take the longer approach using Hwy 59.)

 You are responsible for the actions of your crew and pacers.
 If their behavior is deemed inappropriate by race staff, you will be disqualified.
 Please let them know this and only choose crew members that will treat our volunteers and staff with respect while you are out on the course.